Open Sky CCHS Adventure Camp2026-03-31T23:42:08+02:00

 If the specialist doctor isn't available on time, it is possible to have the form completed by the general practitioner.

-Please inform the completing doctor that they might be contacted for any necessary clarifications once the forms are received.
+Please inform the doctor completing the form that they might be contacted for any necessary clarifications once the forms are received.

 If it is not possible to send the Medical Form B in time, please send the Participant Form A first and the Medical Form as soon as possible.

-It is expected that the candidate consults with their doctor when filling out the form.
+It is expected that the candidate consults with their doctor when they visit to fill out the form.

 L’ordine cronologico di ricezione dei moduli costituisce uno dei fattori con cui lo staff definisce l’elenco dei partecipanti confermati, pertanto vi invitiamo a rimandare i moduli compilati appena possibile.

 La consegna del modulo non garantisce la partecipazione al progetto.
-Gli organizzatori si riservano il diritto di stilare l’elenco dei candiati confermati seguendo i ciriteri da essa definiti.
-Per informazioni riguardo a questo, puoi contattarci via email
+Gli organizzatori si riservano il diritto di stilare l’elenco dei candiati confermati seguendo i ciriteri da essi definiti.
+Per informazioni riguardo a questo, puoi contattarci via email a aisicc@sindromediondine.it.

 L’ordine cronologico di ricezione dei moduli costitutisce uno dei fattori con cuil lo staff definisce l’elenco dei partecipanti confermati, pertanto vi inviatiamo a rimandare i moduli compilati appena possibile.